We want to make sure patients, their families and carers, have access to as much information as possible before they come for their first appointment.

 A whole team of people will care for you during your radiotherapy treatment, including;

-A Consultant Clinical Oncologist is a doctor who specialises in treating different types of cancer with radiotherapy, chemotherapy or hormone therapy.
+A Consultant Clinical Oncologist is a doctor who specialises in treating different types of cancer.
+They decide the best cancer treatments.
+This can include radiotherapy, chemotherapy or hormone therapy.

-An oncologist will usually discuss with you what treatment you need.
+An oncologist will usually discuss your treatment with you.
 They will often plan, prescribe and oversee your radiotherapy treatment including follow-up and consent.
 Sometimes a Consultant Radiographer might discuss this with you.

 Your oncologist and others in the health care team, will review your treatment regularly.

-Clinical Specialist Therapeutic Radiographers are experienced Therapeutic Radiographers who have undergone additional training so they can review patients and consent them for radiotherapy.
+Clinical Specialist Therapeutic Radiographers are experienced Therapeutic Radiographers who have undergone additional training.

 Oncology Nurses look after you during your treatment.
 They can offer advice and support, and provide any nursing care you may need.